 After footing up and down a hill to find your holiday tree or browsing aisle after aisle for jars of fruit preserves, the pangs of hunger will hit you.
 So head on over to Abel’s Apple Acres (#38 on the Apple Hill Growers map) for food, fudge, and family fun.

-This is a favorite eating and resting spot for many Apple Hill visitors, as evidenced by the lack of parking spaces on some days.
+This is a favorite eating and resting spot for many Apple Hill visitors in the fall, as evidenced by the lack of parking spaces on most days between Labor Day and Christmas Eve.
 You can fill your belly in more ways than one at Abel’s.
 At the quick service counter, pick up a plate of barbecue or garlic fries.
-To satisfy your sweet tooth, reach for one of the more than 20 types of caramel apples, homemade pies, and fudge.
+To satisfy your sweet tooth, reach for one of the many types of caramel apples, homemade pies, and fudge.

 Once you’re done eating, take the path leading down to the pony ride, hay maze, and pumpkin patch as well as wooden cutouts perfect for cute photo opportunities.